-As a result of the implementation of cultural districts, Ann-Margaret was able to modify cultural facilities funding language to provide funds for the Rocky Neck and is in the process of securing funds for the Gloucester City Hall.
+As a result of the implementation of cultural districts, Ann-Margaret was able to help provide funds for the Gloucester Stage Company, Rocky Neck Cultural Center, Cape Ann Museum, and Rockport Music.

 Posts related to CULTURE, ARTS, AND TOURISM: